Georgian dance: Jeirani (ჯეირანი)

 The word "jeirani" means gazelle.
-This dance tells the story of the hunt.
+This dance tells the story of the hunt, incorporating classical ballet movements and a hunting scene.
 It was choreographed by Nino Ramishvili for the Georgian National Ballet.
-The dance incorporates classical ballet movements and a hunting scene.

 Karachokheli (ყარაჩოხელი)

 Karachokheli were the ordinary craftsman of Georgia.
 They typically wore black chokha (traditional men's wear).
 They were known for hard work yet a carefree life, as well as a love of Georgian wine and beautiful women, all of which are well represented in the dance.

 Davluri (დავლური)

 Davluri is also a city dance, but unlike Kintouri and Karachokheli, it portrays the city aristocracy.
 The dance is similar to Kartuli.
 However, the movements in Davluri are less complicated and the male/female relationship is less formal.
-The dance is performed by many couples and with the music and colorful costumes, paints a picture of an aristocratic feast on stage.
+The dance is performed by many couples and, with the music and colorful costumes, simulates an aristocratic feast on stage.

-Mkhedruli
+Mkhedruli (მხედრული)

-The word "Mkhedari" means cavalryman.
+The name of this dance was based off the word "Mkhedari", which means cavalryman.
 The dance begins in a raging tempo, becoming more and more violent.
-The legs of the cavalryman imitate the fast movements of the horse, while their body and arm movements impersonate the battle with enemy.
+The legs of the cavalryman imitate the fast movements of the horse, while their body and arm movements impersonate the battle with an enemy.